anko/objerve/readme.markdown

  - `newValue`
  - `oldValue`
- - `change`: contains one of the following:
+ - `change`: One of the following strings:
    - `'create'` if the property did not previously exist, and now does
    - `'change'` if the property also previously existed
    - `'delete'` if the property stopped existing
- - `path`: contains an Array representing the property path through the object at which this update happened.
+ - `path`: An Array representing the property path through the object at which this update happened.
- - `obj`: contains a reference to the object as it currently exists (just before the described update is actually applied).
+ - `obj`: A reference to the object as it currently exists (just before the described update is actually applied).
- - `callId`: contains the index of the currently happening change callback.
+ - `updateId`: A number uniquely identifying the currently happening change.
-   Always a new larger number with every call, except if your listener itself changes the object; updates caused by that change have the same update ID.
+   All listenrs called by the same change (or that are recursively caused by a callback) see the same identifier.

 <details><summary>Example: listener setting a property, triggering itself again</summary>